jfecher/ante-website/content/docs/language.md

 type NameData = uses: U32

 Context.use_name (context: mut Context) (name: imm String) =
+    // Strings are contained within `Context`, but the `Distinct Context String` requirement is one-way.
-    if context.names.get_uniq name is Some data then data.uses += 1
+    // Standard borrowing rules will prevent callers from calling this method with a `name` borrowed from `context` if context.names.get_uniq name is Some data then data.uses += 1
 ```